Kali Fingerboards Logo

 Kali Old Logos

-I launched a new Facebook page with branding by Paul, tried being active again on forums and... nothing.
+I created a new Facebook page featuring the new branding designed by Paul, resumed activity on forums, but... nothing.

 Kali Fingerboard Deck from 2016 with a framing white paint above a cherry wood wooden ply